mattermost/docs/source/process/feature-release.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
-    - Follow that major feature PR reviews are prioritized
+    - Follow that major feature PR reviews are prioritized and post a list of outstanding feature PRs in the Release Discussion channel
     - Check that major features for platform have a corresponding ticket for RN, and vice versa, where applicable
     - Check that all major features are behind a feature flag
     - Confirm with PMs that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)